christophermagno/christophermagno/Projects/Chicago Traffic Accident Analysis/README.md

 ### Recommendations
 * Allocate budget to focus efforts on areas where the traffic control does not work or does not exist
-* Working traffic controls will help facilitate flow of traffic to reduce confusion and thereby reducing accident freuency
+* Working traffic controls will help facilitate flow of traffic to reduce confusion and thereby reducing accident frequency
 * Take a look at the top 10 streets that contribute to the overall accidents

 ## ✏️ Data Wrangling and Cleanup